-Press ₩ or ₩ to heat the driver or passenger seatback and cushion.
+Press to heat the driver or passenger cushion and seatback.

-Press or , if available, to ventilate the driver or passenger seat.
-A ventilated seat has a fan that pulls or pushes air through the seat.
+Press or , if equipped, to ventilate the driver or passenger seat.
+A ventilated seat has a fan that pulls air through the cushion and seatback.
 The air is not cooled.